-Do you find it hard to make healthy choices?
+why is it so hard to make healthy choices?

-It's often hard to eat well and exercise when you need to.
+It's often hard to eat well and exercise when you need it the most.
 Exercise and healthy eating can help with negative moods, low energy levels and lack of fitness, but these things can make it harder to start exercising and eating well in the first place.
 Some people find that they eat more in the face of stress, especially food with less nutritional value like junk food or fast food.
 Other people find that they hardly eat at all.
 They may also feel too drained to exercise.

 Remember to take it one day at a time.
 Each day is a chance to start fresh.
 Try to remind yourself that healthy living choices are especially important during times of stress and will help you feel better.
 It is important to look at the source of stress and explore other helpful coping options.
-See the full range of wellness modules at www. heretohelp.bc.ca for more information and practical tips.
+See the full range of Wellness Modules at www.heretohelp.bc.ca for more information and practical tips.